Using Docker

 Docker : A Quick Guide

 When you are uploading a model to DAFNI, it will be a computer model that is written in one of a myriad of different computer languages, and will often use multiple external libraries.
 One of the challenges in using such a model, is ensuring the model is consistent when running it on different machines (and sometimes with different operating systems).
 An aspect that people sometimes overlook is that when you are compiling and running computer code on your machine, though it may superficially look just like another computer down the corridor, the two computers may in fact be set up very differently.
 Taking the example of Python, Python will often have different libraries installed on top of the base-level Python you download - the versions can vary from machine to machine, they could even be on your computer but missing on others, the Python itself can be a different version.
 The same goes for other languages too, libraries that may be used when compiling your code may be missing on other machines, resulting in your model code not compiling or running on other computers.
-What docker essentially does is create a miniature facimile of your local computer setup so this problem can be avoided.
+What docker essentially does is create a miniature facsimile of your local computer setup so this problem can be avoided.

-Downloading & Installing Docker
+Downloading & Installing Rancher Desktop (includes Docker)

 Tips for Using Docker